thetric/ilias-downloader-cli/README.md

 ## Usage

-**IMPORTANT:** In order to use the application you should have the latest JRE 10 installed.
+**IMPORTANT:** In order to use the application you must have JDK version 11 or higher installed.
-Older versions aren't supported.

 ```sh
 java -jar ilias-downloader-cli-$VERSION.jar <CLI options>